 A tremor is a series of involuntary muscle contractions that cause shaking.
 Many people associate tremors with Parkinson’s disease, but they’re also commonly caused by another movement disorder called essential tremor.

 Essential tremor affects about 7 million people in the United States.
 It’s at least eight times more common than Parkinson’s.
-The hallmark symptom of essential tremor is a tremor in both hands and arms.
+The

 Parkinson’s disease is a progressive condition that causes problems with movement.
 It affects about